 Ecosse produced the hugely successful film Mrs Brown, starring Judi Dench and Billy Connolly, which won a Golden Globe, several BAFTAS and two Oscar nominations.

 The most recent film to be produced by Ecosse was Diana.
 Directed by Oliver Hirschbiegel (Oscar nominated film Downfall), written by Stephen Jeffreys and starring the Oscar nominated actress Naomi Watts as Princess Diana, the film focuses on the last two years of Princess Diana's life.

 Currently in production is Girls Night Out.
 Directed by Julian Jarrold the film is a fairy tale re-imagining of V.E.
 Day in 1945, when Princess Margaret and her sister Elizabeth were allowed out from Buckingham Palace for the night, where they encounter romance and danger.

-The Great Fire is Ecosse's brand new period drama, written by political editor Tom Bradby and produced for ITV.
+The Great Fire is Ecosse's newest period drama, written by political editor Tom Bradby and produced for ITV.
 The scale and ambition of the drama will be immense as the story follows the lives and loves of both historical and fictional characters in a world where, on the surface, the rich have everything and the poor have nothing.
 Life in Squares is Ecosse's next production, written by Amanda Coe for the BBC.
 The three-part serial follows the Bloomsbury group, dramatising the exceptionally close, often fraught relationship of sisters Vanessa Bell and Virginia Woolf, and Vanessa's enduring, sexually complicated alliance with gay artist Duncan Grant.